Soufiane-Ha/tp_lab02_AdvDB-Public/README.md

+> [!CAUTION]
+> This file contains the practical work solution, and this section specifically includes the required information and the solution.
+>
-# Lab 02: Binary Record Management with Table Schema
+# SOLUTION / Lab 02: Binary Record Management with Table Schema

 ## Objective